|Genres:||3D Shooter / First-Person Shooter|

 Bethesda Softworks’ follow-up to their flyin’, shootin’, and drivin’ action game, Terminator: Future Shock, may have started life as an expansion pack with some juicy new levels, but somewhere down the road it evolved into something larger.
-This standalone mini-sequel features a new campaign and storyline, new Super VGA graphics, and multiplayer features to rival heavyweights like Duke Nuken 3D or Quake.
+This standalone mini-sequel features a new campaign and storyline, new and sharper Super VGA graphics, and multiplayer features to rival heavyweights like Duke Nuken 3D or Quake.

 The previous game, Future Shock, actually had some of Quake’s winning qualities That game, released nearly a year before id’s splatterfest, featured a polygonal environment and innovated the use of mouselook, but disappointed in its lack of multiplayer.
 SkyNET finally adds both online and local play alongside an eight mission campaign, but the main attraction here by far is the excellent deathmatch.

 Like their role-playing epic Daggerfall, SkyNET uses Bethesda’s proprietary Xngine that allows the designers to create vast sprawling cities, and huge indoor settings within the same level.
 Combined with dark and gritty graphics and menacing terminators and bots, these expansive and desolate environments look really good.
 In most missions, you’re required to search through the burned-out ruins of huge cities filled with towering buildings and crumbling remains, enter complexes, and scavenge weapons and health kits in a struggle to survive.
 You’ve got complete freedom to explore buildings, jump from rooftop to rooftop, and climb across terrain.